cgspeck/estimateOneCodingTest/README.md

 EOF
 ```

+If you run this without any queries then it will print out the results and statistics for each match and player.

 Note: if you do not want to install developer and test dependencies, running `pip install .` will skip these.